 Care and Support

 SRL staff members are available as a resource for the community on spiritual and religious issues, and for pastoral and vocational counseling.
-While most of us work with specific religious groups, SRL’s office in the Campus Center’s Student Life Suite, 310, is open to all members of the Allegheny community who are looking for spiritual or religious resources, a place to hang out, or someone to talk with.
-SRL Interns help to staff the office and provide peer programming and support.
+SRL’s office in the Campus Center’s Student Life Suite, 310, is open to all members of the Allegheny community who are looking for spiritual or religious resources, a place to hang out, or someone to talk with.